boxwise/boxtribute/docs/adr/adr_improved_frontend_dx.md

 Monorepo management:

-1. **[Turborepo](https://turbo.build/repo/docs):** Does a lot of lifting for us automatically, is content aware so it only works on relevant files, caches results of deterministic tasks locally ([and remotely](https://turbo.build/repo/docs/core-concepts/remote-caching), if we have a need for it in the future), and works seamlessly with current and suggested tooling.
+1. **[Turborepo](https://turbo.build/repo/docs):** Does a lot of lifting for us automatically (type checking, formatting, testing, building, and more), is content aware so it only works on relevant files, caches results of deterministic tasks locally ([and remotely](https://turbo.build/repo/docs/core-concepts/remote-caching), if we have a need for it in the future), and works seamlessly with current and suggested tooling.
 2. **[pnpm workspaces](https://pnpm.io/workspaces):** A safer option, at the cost of doing what `Turborepo` does in a more laborious and manual way.

 ## Decision